mknzz/burglary-docs/index.md

 # SKryptz resource documentation

 This site is now the shared documentation hub for SKryptz FiveM resources.
-Each product has its own section, but they all publish from the same GitHub Pages site.

 ## Products